15-18 OCTOBER 2015

-Welcome to a new Stars and Stripes Event, “Welcome Home” Stars and Stripes Remembers World War II and the Korean War.
-With this 2nd Annual Event we hope to bring to our visitors and supporters and the Communities of Stoddard County a new experience in Living History and a new awareness of the importance of the Stars and Stripes legacy.
+Welcome to a new Stars and Stripes Event, “Welcome Home” Stars and Stripes Presents: Reflections of History, 1860 - Present.
+With this 3rd Annual Event we hope to bring to our visitors and supporters and the Communities of Stoddard County a new experience in Living History and a new awareness of the importance of the Stars and Stripes legacy.

 There will be food vending on site.

 Watch here for announcements and updates as the Event develops